redeclipse/redeclipse.github.io/docs/editing/Models.md

 Models can be loaded into the game in various ways.

 ### Mapmodels
 Mapmodels can be loaded into a map during an editing session by running `mmodel path/to/model`.
 You can then find it at the last index on the mapmodel entity.
-When saving the map, `mmodel path/to/model` will be automatically ammended to the maps own cfg file.
+When saving the map, `mmodel path/to/model` will be automatically amended to the maps own cfg file.
 You can also manually edit the map config to register mapmodels for use in a map.

 ### Player Vanities
 Vanities are defined in `vanities/package.cfg`, and need to be exported as IQM as per requiring a bone for positioning.